jarviss4334/konayadi/README.md

 💜 Credits
 Created with ❤️ by Thejus (@jarviss4334)
-Inspired by the Malayalam vibe of “Per Parada Myre” 🔱
+Inspired by some avaratham sites

 📸 Preview
 Global Chat: